WAA News & Coming Events 2019

 Don't forget to support the "Trading Table" where

-jams, in fact anything saleable that folk would like to donate to help
+have donated art magazines and books that folk would like to donate to help

 raise money to go toward the cost of holding our popular demonstrations.